tomdns/blog/articles/nodevember-2020.md

 last_update: 2020-11-01
 ---

+## Introduction

+Here's my 2020 nodevember adventure to practice Amplify a bit more.
+The goal is simple: one shader everyday, no texture or any external resources, everything has to be generated in the shader itself.

-Here's my 2020 nodevember adventure to practice a little more Amplify.
-These were all made in 1-2 hours, starting from a highly subdivided sphere and without any texture inputs.
-I added the shader files but keep in mind the graphs were not cleaned at all. [**Download them all here**](../sources/nodevember2020.unitypackage)
+These were all made in 1-2 hours, starting from a highly subdivided sphere.

+## Shaders

+Every daily session was recorded, you can watch them [**here**](https://twitter.com/tomdns_/status/1323107803838488576)

 <div class="grid">
 <div class="grid_item">